enzococca/processing_image_list/README.md

 # processing_image_list
-collect image and troasform in excel list
+collect image and transform it in excel list